systemd/mkosi/mkosi.md

 | `ImageId=`      | yes   | no               | match fails             |
 | `ImageVersion=` | no    | yes              | match fails             |
 | `Bootable=`     | no    | no               | match auto feature      |

+### [Preset] Section

+`Dependencies=`, `--dependency=`

+: The presets that this preset depends on specified as a comma-separated list.
+All presets configured in this option will be built before this preset and will be pulled in as dependencies of this preset when `--preset` is used.

 ### [Distribution] Section